 Remember all guidance must be subservient to the written Word of God… the Bible.

-We can hear 3 ‘voices’ within our self…..God, our own thoughts, and the devil.
-In addition, there are false prophesies, crazy visions and bad counsel.
+We can hear 3 ‘voices’ within ourselves…..God, our thoughts, and the devil.
+In addition, there are false prophesies, crazy visions, and bad counsel.
 We may begin to think this is all too complicated.
 Yes, it takes time and work but it is well worth it.
-Unfortunately, because of errors, abuses and upsets, some Christians have become more ‘practical’.
+Unfortunately, because of errors, abuses, and upsets, some Christians have become more ‘practical’.

-So called ‘practical’ Christians have turned their back on supernatural divine guidance and delegate it to the 1st century.
+So-called ‘practical’ Christians have turned their back on supernatural divine guidance and delegated it to the 1st century.
 They boast that they have their feet firmly planted on the ground and accuse their more mystically inclined brethren of being “so heavenly minded that they are of no earthly good”.

 Unfortunately, the one who chooses to live entirely in the natural thinks they are safe, but they will never enjoy that intimate walk with God, guided by His Holy Spirit like the Apostles and others through the ages.